LukeWlodarczyk/Slack-Clone-Server/README.md

 ### Installation

-Since this project is using PostgreSQL and REdis, you have to install it for your machine and get a database up and running.
+Since this project is using PostgreSQL and Redis, you have to install it for your machine and get a database and redis up and running.

 Install the dependencies